blkfltchr/gatsby-freelance-starter/README.md

   siteMetadata: {
     title: 'Gatsby Freelance Starter', // Title of the website
     description: // Description of the website
-      'A template to quickly and easily bootstrap freelance projects with Gatsby, Contentful and Netlify',
+      'A template to quickly and easily bootstrap freelance projects with Gatsby, Contentful and Netlify.',
     siteUrl: 'https://website.com', // Website URL.
 Do not include trailing slash
     image: '/images/share.jpg', // Path to default image for SEO
     menuLinks: [ // The links used in the top menu